mother-of-all-self-hosting/mash-playbook/docs/services/postgres.md

 ## Recommended other services

-You may also wish to look into [Postgres Backup](postgres-backup.md) for backing up your Postgres database.
+You may also wish to look into:

+- [Postgres Backup](postgres-backup.md) for backing up your Postgres database

+- [Prometheus](prometheus.md), [prometheus-postgres-exporter](prometheus-postgres-exporter.md) and [Grafana](grafana.md) for monitoring your Postgres database